MooersLab/pymolsnips/README.md

 ```

 Spyder does not support snippets.
-However, the Jupyter Notebook can be run and edited in Sypder after installing the spyder-notebook plugin.
+However, the Jupyter Notebook can be run and edited in Spyder after installing the Spyder-Notebook plugin.
 This plugin imports a full instance of the notebook with the menu bar, toolbar, and code cells.
-It can be faster to open a notebook in this fashion that via a webbrowser.
+It can be faster to open a notebook in this fashion that via a web-browser.

-The menu bar can include customized menus that can include pulldown access to collections of code snippets (see below).
+The menu bar can include customized menus that can include pull-down access to collections of code snippets (see below).
 The toolbar can include access to the functionality of various notebook extensions.
 [Source)(https://jupyter-notebook.readthedocs.io/en/stable/).